akeneo/pim-helpcenter/content/md/products-super-power/work-on-your-assets.md

 ![Assets Locale Switcher](../img/Assets_LocaleSwitcher.png)

 ## Bulk edit a selection of asset attributes
-It is possible to bulk edit your own selection of asset attributes in an asset family.
+It is possible to bulk edit your own selection of asset attributes within an asset family.
+Let's imagine that you need to add the same tag to several assets, for instance, their main color attribute.
+Instead of manually adding the tag for each one of these assets, you can easily do it once for your selection of assets, thanks to a bulk action.
+Here's how to do do:

 1. Check the box under each asset you would like to bulk edit
 1. In the bottom bar, click on `edit`
 1. At the "edit" step, click on `add attributes` in the top right menu